SamanEN/SamanEN.github.io/_pages/about.md

 My Research Interests
 ====

-I'm mostly interested and **Computer Systems** and **Computer Network**.
-I' also very fond of applications of **Program Synthesis** in Computer Networks, and I find researches on SDNs and Programmable Networks very interesting.
+I am mostly interested in **Computer Systems** and **Computer Networks**.
+I am also very interested in the applications of Program Synthesis in Computer Networks, and I find research on SDNs and Programmable Networks particularly fascinating.
+Ultimately, I am just an undergraduate still exploring my passions.
+These fields are ones I have some experience with and have enjoyed more than others.

 My Interests in the world!
 ====